 - Master’s degree, or higher, in Social Work from a program registered by the Department of Education is required, with specific training dealing with adult patients.

-- Minimum of 1-3 years' post-master direct counseling experience with adult patients.
-Specific requirements could vary based on individual VA contract.
+- Specific requirements could vary based on individual VA contract.

 - Must be credentialed and remain in good standing through the Veterans Health Administration (VA).